-By the middle of the 1990s the foundation increasingly supported diverse partners in China, including those in the nascent nonprofit sector, to create a more inclusive society.
+By the middle of the 1990s the foundation increasingly supported diverse partners in China, including those in the nascent nonprofit sector.
 Our work on civil and criminal legal reform and support for public interest law spanned four decades, and our research on issues such as rural-to-urban migration, reproductive health, education reform and poverty alleviation led to important policy advances for marginalized communities.

 Grant makers in China